Welcome to Sunday Scribbles!

 Painted fingers curled into claws.
 Sharp nails lashed out of the wall.
 The worker shrieked.
 Harvey span on heel and pulled away from his grandpa.

-‘It tried to kill me!’ the worker huffed as he clutched his stomach.
-His outstretched hand shook as he pointed at the wall.
+The worker clutched his stomach, and his other hand shook as he pointed at the wall.
+‘It tried to kill me!’

 ‘Why did you hurt him?’
 Harvey yelled at the wall.
 He gestured to the council worker, who lay on his side.
 Very real blood seeped through his clothes and onto his fingers.

-‘Self defence,’ the graffiti smirked, voice low and full of gravel.
+‘Self defence,’ the graffiti said with a smirk, voice low and full of gravel.
 ‘He’ll live.’

 Harvey bit his bottom lip and looked between man and art.
 Grandpa had his back to him, fingers frantic as he dialled 911.
 The pressure washer lay broken, discarded on the path.